strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 ms.date: 06/15/2018
 ---

-# Enroll devices in Updated Readiness
+# Enroll devices in Update Readiness

 The simplest way to enroll devices is to obtain the Upgrade Readiness [deployment script](https://aka.ms/urscript) and run it.
 This script is also used to enroll devices in Windows Analytics, but has been extended to also set things appropriately for **Update** Readiness.
 For details, see the [Upgrade Readiness deployment script](../upgrade/upgrade-readiness-deployment-script.md) topic, which includes a description of the error codes that can be displayed.